Job monitoring

 • job dependency.

-Finally, please note that some job attributes cannot be updated during runtime:
+The following job attributes cannot be updated during runtime:

 • number of GPUs requested,